rysiekpl/split-gpg2/README.md

 ### Debian packages

-The following dependancies need to be met to build Debian packages: `debhelper`, `dh-systemd`, `dpkg-dev`.
+The following dependencies need to be met to build Debian packages: `debhelper`, `dh-systemd`, `dpkg-dev`.

 ```
 cd /path/to/split-gpg2-source